Selecting Penalty Parameters of High-Dimensional M-Estimators using Bootstrapping after Cross-Validation: Introduction

 \section{Introduction}

-High-dimensional models have attracted substantial attention both in the econometrics and in the statistics/machine learning literature, e.g. see \citet{belloni_high-dimensional_2018} and \citet{hastie_statistical_2015}, and $\ell^{1}$-penalized estimators have emerged among the most useful methods for learning parameters of such models.
-However, implementing these estimators requires a choice of the penalty parameter and with few notable exceptions, e.g. $\ell^{1}$-penalized linear mean and quantile regression estimators, the choice of this penalty parameter in practice often remains unclear.
-Some methods, such as cross-validation and related sample splitting methods, tend to perform well in simulations but, as we discuss below, generally lack a sufficient theoretical justification.
-Other methods, such as those discussed in \citet{van_de_geer_estimation_2016}, are supported by a sound asymptotic theory but tend to perform poorly in moderate samples of practical relevance, often leading to trivial estimates, with all estimated parameters being exactly zero; see Figure \ref{fig:ThresholdVSvdGPenaltyGivenConstant-1} for a demonstration in the case of the $\ell^{1}$-penalized logit estimator.
-In this paper, we deal with these problems and \begin{inparaenum}[(i)]\item propose two new methods for choosing penalty parameters in the context of $\ell^{1}$-penalized M-estimation, \item derive the supporting asymptotic theory, and \item demonstrate that our methods perform well in moderate samples.\end{inparaenum}
+High-dimensional models have attracted substantial attention both in the econometrics and in the statistics/machine learning literature, see e.g.~\citet{belloni2018highdimensional} and \citet{hastie_statistical_2015}, and $\ell_{1}$-penalized estimators have emerged among the most useful methods for learning parameters of such models.
+However, implementing these estimators requires a choice of the penalty parameter and with few notable exceptions, e.g.~$\ell_{1}$-penalized linear mean, quantile and logit regression estimators, the choice of this penalty parameter in practice often remains unclear.
+In this paper, we develop a new method to choose the penalty parameter in the context of $\ell_1$-penalized M-estimation and show that our method leads to precise estimation and inference in a large variety of models.

-We consider a model where the true value $\theta_{0}$ of some parameter $\theta$ is given by the solution to an optimization problem
+We consider a model where the true value $\btheta_{0}$ of some parameter $\btheta$ is given by the solution to an optimization problem